 - Credit Card or Debit Card.
 Fees for orders where Customer is paying with a credit card, debit card or other non-invoice form of payment, are due at the end of the month during which Customer received the Chrome Services.
 For credit cards, or debit cards, as applicable: (i) Google will charge Customer for all applicable Fees when due and (ii) these Fees are considered overdue thirty days after the end of the month during which Customer received the Chrome Services.

 - Invoices.
 Payments for invoices are due thirty days after the invoice date, unless otherwise specified on the Order Form, and are considered overdue after such date.

 - Other Forms of Payment.
-Customer may change its payment method to those available within the Admin Console.
+Unless the payment method is specified in the Order Form, Customer may change its payment method to those available within the Admin Console.
 Google may enable other forms of payment by making them available in the Admin Console.
-These other forms of payment may be subject to additional terms which Customer may have to accept prior using the additional forms of payment.
+These other forms of payment may be subject to additional terms which Customer may have to accept prior to using the additional forms of payment.

 - Taxes.
 Taxes are not included in the Fees.
 Customer will pay Taxes for the Chrome Services.
 If legally required, Customer will withhold Taxes from its payments to Google and provide a withholding Tax certificate.
 Unless Customer provides a timely and valid tax exemption certificate, Customer will pay any invoiced Taxes for the Chrome Services.
 Without limiting Customer’s obligation to pay Fees, Customer will withhold Taxes if legally required.